You are Not Starting Over

 Use the flag system strategically.
 You already know how it works from your first attempt.
 This time, do not just flag hard questions.
 Flag any question where you are torn between two answers.
 Answer it with your best guess, flag it, and come back after you have finished everything else.
 Fresh eyes on a flagged question often spot the detail you missed the first time.

 Let the data decide.
-If you hit 80% or above on two full practice exams with no single topic below 65%, the numbers say you pass.
+If you hit 80% or above on two full practice exams with no single topic below 65%, you have a strong readiness signal.
 That is not optimism.
-That is what the retaker data shows for students who hit that threshold after targeted preparation.
-Walk in knowing the evidence is on your side.
+That is evidence that your second preparation cycle is different from your first.

 How Pass Florida Helps Retakers Specifically